Createdd/Writing/articles/LicensingInOpenSource.md

 [<img src="https://images.unsplash.com/photo-1467664631004-58beab1ece0d?dpr=2&auto=format&fit=crop&w=767&h=511&q=80&cs=tinysrgb&crop=">](https://unsplash.com/photos/TTPMpLl_2lcA) https://unsplash.com/photos/TTPMpLl_2lc

 A short introduction to licensing in open source.
 There are already many documents about licensing, however most of them are going to deep into the topic and confuse the reader.
-That's why I write a simplistic introduction with additional thoughts on more complex fields.
+Please note, that this is not a comparison of the advantages and disantvantages of open source code, but merely a short overview on it's legal aspect.

 ## 📄 Table of contents